What is the Warrenton Historic District?

 The Warrenton Historic District is characterized by a variety of building types and styles representing the Town's importance as the county seat.
 The focus of the Historic District is the central business district and its five surrounding residential neighborhoods.
 Within these boundaries are the Fauquier County Courthouse, the County and Town government buildings, an example of an early jail, churches, and many other architecturally significant buildings.
 Also included are the homes of a former Virginia Governor, and three prominent figures from the Civil War era.

-Applications for the Certificate of Appropriateness (COA) are available by clicking the link below, or in the Department of Planning & Community Development located in the lower level of Town Hall at 21 Main Street in Old Town Warrenton.
-Upon request, applications can be mailed, or faxed by calling (540) 347-1101 x106.
+Download the Application for the Certificate of Appropriateness (PDF) or access copies in the Department of Community Development located in the lower level of Town Hall at 21 Main Street in Old Town Warrenton.
+Upon request, applications can be mailed, or faxed by calling (540) 347-2405.